CH-Earth/datatool/daymet/README.md

 ## Coordinate Variables and Time-stamps

 ### Coordinate Variables
 The coordinate variables of the `Daymet` simulations are `lon` and `lat` representing the longitude and latitude points, respectively.
-The coordinate system is 2-dimensional and follows a Lambert Conformal Conic coordinate system.
+The coordinate system is 2-dimensional and follows a Lambert Conformal Conic projection system.
 ### Time-stamps
 The time-stamps are included in the original files.